– Follow my blog with Bloglovin Sweeten your Mother's Day breakfast or brunch with this simple coffeecake…

 - Stir almond butter into the honey mixture.
 Heat 1 more minute, stirring constantly.

-- Place hot nut mix in a large bowl; stir in almond flour and dried fruit.
+- Place hot nut mix in a large bowl; stir in dried fruit and almond flour.
 Quickly add honey-almond butter mixture.
 Stir quickly and thoroughly until mixture is evenly coated.

-- For crisper bars, bake at 325°F for 15 minutes or until edges start to brown.
+- Bake at 325°F for 15 minutes or until edges start to brown.
 Remove from oven and cool on pan about 10 minutes.
 While still warm, slide onto cutting board with the parchment or foil; cut into bars with a sharp knife.
 The center bars may be less crisp but the bars will crisp up when cool.

-- For very crispy bars let stand 15 minutes after cutting, then divide bars between two baking sheets so there is space between them.
+- For crisper bars, after cutting into bars, divide between two baking sheets so there is space between them.
 Bake at 325°F additional 8-10 minutes or until golden brown.